We love, love, love this spice cake!

 Pair it with our lovely cream cheese frosting or coconut cream frosting.

 I prefer to use whole wheat flour for a hearty cake, but feel free to use whole wheat pastry flour or spelt flour instead for a lighter texture.

 Sourdough Spice Cake

-- 1 cup softened coconut oil or butter
+- 1 cup coconut oil or grass-fed butter, softened

 - 1 cup Rapadura or palm sugar